Aniruddhakhedkar/Analysis-of-Airbnb-Data-To-Understand-Customer-Satisfaction/README.md

 The project deals with the Airbnb data to reveal insights into it's customer experiences and satisfaction levels with the numerous listed stays.
 The project also includes gaining a deeper understanding of Airbnb's operations and draw meaningful insights from the data.

+Furthermore, the insights were derived using the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework and developed a real-time monitoring dashboard to efficiently track & achieve all project objectives.
+This approach ensured a systematic & effective goal management throughout the project.
+The detailed analysis procedure, findings, and recommendations are documented in the PowerPoint presentation attached above for reference and review.

 ### Tools/Software:-Power BI and Microsoft PowerPoint

 ### Tasks/Objectives:-